Embed your typeform

 You can change the height and width of your typeform, and you can also choose to hide the header of Question Groups.

-Tips!
-If you move from the Share panel before clicking Get the code, you will lose your embed settings.
+Tip!
+If you move from the Share panel before you click Start embedding, you will lose your embed settings.

 You can make your typeform background totally transparent, or even opaque.
 Choose a value between 0% and 100%: 0% is totally opaque, and 100% is totally transparent.
 Use the slider to select your transparency